-Dear Mr. Pittard:
+Dear Mr. Svoboda:

-On January 24, 2018, the Federal Election Commission notified your clients, Lanakila Strategies LLC and Dylan Beesley in his personal capacity as treasurer, of a complaint alleging violations of certain sections of the Federal Election Campaign Act of 1971, as amended ("the Act").
-A copy of the complaint was forwarded to your clients at that time.
+On January 24, 2018, the Federal Election Commission notified your client, Mark Takai for Congress and Dylan Beesley in his official capacity as treasurer ("Committee"), of a complaint alleging violations of certain sections of the Federal Election Campaign Act of 1971, as amended ("the Act").
+A copy of the complaint was forwarded to your client at that time.

-Upon review of the allegations contained in the complaint, and information provided by your clients, the Commission, on June 4, 2018, found that there is reason to believe your clients violated 52 U.S.C. § 30114(b), a provision of the Act.
+Upon review of the allegations contained in the complaint, and information provided by the Committee, the Commission, on June 4, 2018, found that there is reason to believe that the Committee violated 52 U.S.C. § 30114(b), a provision of the Act.
 The Factual and Legal Analysis, which formed a basis for the Commission's finding, is enclosed for your information.